xtangle/devbox/README.md

 - [Elixir](https://elixir-lang.org/)
 - [LaTeX](https://www.latex-project.org/) (via [TeX Live](https://www.tug.org/texlive/))

-Most, if not all listed software will be upgraded to their most recent version upon a `vagrant up` (provisioning is done by default).
+All listed software will be upgraded to their most recent version as part of the provisioning process:
+    `vagrant up --provision`

 ## Prerequisites

 - [Vagrant 2.0.0+](https://www.vagrantup.com/downloads.html) installed.
-- [VirtualBox 5.2.0+](https://www.virtualbox.org/wiki/Downloads) with the Extension Pack installed.
+- [VirtualBox 6.0.0+](https://www.virtualbox.org/wiki/Downloads) with the Extension Pack installed.
 - VBoxManage is installed
     - This should already be the case if VirtualBox is installed using the default settings.
-   - On Windows, it suffices for the file `C:\Program Files\Oracle\VirtualBox\VBoxManage.exe` to exist.
+    - On Windows, the file `C:\Program Files\Oracle\VirtualBox\VBoxManage.exe` should already exist.
+Otherwise, `VBoxManage.exe` should be part of the PATH.
-   - On Linux or Mac, the command `vboxmanage` needs to be in your PATH.
+    - On Linux or Mac, the command `vboxmanage` should to be in your PATH.
-- Ability to create symbolic links inside shared folders, see [instructions](#enable-creation-of-symlinks-in-shared-folders) below.
+- Additionally, the host user should have the ability to create symbolic links inside shared folders, see [instructions](#enable-creation-of-symlinks-in-shared-folders) below.
+This should only be relevant on a Windows host machine.

 ## Getting Started

 1. Ensure all prerequisites have been met (see previous section).
 1. Clone this repo to your host machine.
-   - A shared folder will be created linking this directory from the host machine to `${HOME}/vagrant` in the guest machine.
-1. Run the command `vagrant up --provision` from the directory of the cloned repository and answer the questions to the interactive prompts.
+1. Run the command `vagrant up --provision` from the directory of the cloned repository.
+    - Answer the interactive questions as they come up.
-   - Your answers will be saved in the `.vm-config.yaml` file.
-This configuration file will be used in future provisions unless the configuration file is outdated or deleted.
+    - Responses to the answers will be saved in the `.vm-config.yaml` file.
+This configuration file will be used in future provisions unless it is either outdated or deleted.
     - Tip: to force prompting the configuration again, either rename or delete the `.vm-config.yaml` file.
+1. Review the contents in `.vm-config.yaml` file.
+You will notice there will be a couple of extra properties there that were not asked, such as `extra_mounts` and `external_steps`.
+You have the option to configure them now by editing the file directly.
+They are covered in detail in the [VM Configs](#vm-configs) section.
+1. Run the command `vagrant up --provision` again.
+This time, you will not be asked to provide the configuration again.
+    - Provisioning will now begin.
+A summary of the each step will be printed to the console.
+More detailed output information such as logs are available in the `out` directory.
 1. (Optional) Create a taskbar item to run `vagrant reload` when executed.
 This can be done by running the batch file `taskbar/CreateTaskbarItem.cmd`.
    - Note: The `CreateTaskbarItem.cmd` script no longer adds a taskbar icon automatically.
 Once the script is run, you have to select the created file `taskbar/tmp/TaskbarItem.lnk` and pin it to the taskbar manually.

 ## VM Configs

-As mentioned, the `.vm-config.yaml` file stores configuration for your provisioned VM.
-This file is updated every time you've answered questions during initial prompting on `vagrant up`.
-In addition to the questions asked, there are additional configurations you can manually add to this file.
+The `.vm-config.yaml` file stores configuration for your provisioned VM.
+This file is updated every time you've answered questions during initial setup on provisioning.
+In this section, we will describe additional properties you can manually add to this file.
 These are listed below:

 - `extra_mounts` - An object with mount names as keys and mount paths as values.
+Mounts created this way will automatically be configured so that the `vagrant` user have full access to the contents in the mount.
-    - The mount name is a unique identifier of the mount and specifies the mount point in the guest machine (mounts will be mounted to `${HOME}/<name>`).
+    - The mount name is a unique identifier of the mount and specifies the mount point in the guest machine (mount points will be created on `${HOME}/<name>`).
     - The mount path is a directory on the host machine.
 It can be an absolute path or a path relative to the directory containing the `Vagrantfile`.

-- `extra_scripts` - A list of strings containing paths (on the host machine) to additional shell scripts to be run after the main provisioning script has successfully completed.
+- `external_steps` - A list of strings containing paths (on the host machine) to additional ruby files containing additional provisioning steps to be run.
     The paths can be an absolute path or a path relative to the directory containing the `Vagrantfile`.
+    - Steps *must* be defined in a nested Ruby module under `Provision.Steps`.
+    - Steps may be defined in a method named: `pre_<stage>`, or `post_<stage>`, where `<stage>` is one of: `prepare`, `install`, `configure`, or `cleanup`.
+    - The Vagrant config is passed to these methods as the first argument, and a hash containing provisioning variables is passed as the second argument.
+    - For examples, see source codes for the default steps [here]() and an sample external steps [here]()

-An example of these configs in action:
+An example of these 'extra' configs is shown below:

 ```yaml
 extra_mounts: